Classic Old Fashioned Recipe: How To Make the Iconic Whiskey Cocktail

-Aside from being one of the most famous cocktails you can make, the Old Fashioned is also one of the easiest, making it the ideal recipe for International Whisky Day.
+Aside from being one of the most famous cocktails you can make, the Old Fashioned, much like its sibling The Manhattan, is also one of the easiest.
 According to the International Bartenders Association, there are only four ingredients you need to make the perfect Old Fashioned cocktail.
 These are;

 - An Old Fashioned cocktail glass

 - Few dashes of plain water